-Federal Work-Study is a need-based federally subsidized program that provides part-time employment to undergraduate, graduate, and law students on or near campus.
+Federal Work-Study is a need-based federally subsidized program that provides part-time employment to undergraduate, graduate, and law school students on or near campus.
 Due to limited funding, you must submit your financial aid application materials by the priority filing deadline to be considered for a work-study award.
 Students who are awarded Federal Work-Study will be notified in their financial aid offer.
-The amount indicated on your award letter reflects the maximum you may earn for that particular semester.
+The amount indicated on your financial aid offer reflects the maximum you may earn for that particular semester.
 Once you have earned your allotted award, you must stop working immediately.

 If you have been awarded Federal Work-Study, you are not required to work.
 If you are interested in pursuing employment opportunities, students are responsible for conducting the job search.
 As available positions are limited, we cannot guarantee that each student will secure a position.

 Unlike other forms of financial aid, Federal Work-Study is not applied as a credit to student accounts.
 Students are paid on a bi-weekly basis, through direct deposit, for hours worked during the prior week.

 Students who have not received Federal Work-Study funding still have the opportunity to seek employment opportunities both on and off campus.

 For positions on campus, students must apply specifically for positions which do not require work-study.
 Any student that applies for a Federal Work-Study position that was not awarded Federal Work-Study will not be considered for that position.